SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-02-23-how-do-i-set-up-a-python-environment.md

 ## Activating the virtual environment in a job

-Now whenever you run Python from a Slurm job, your job should include the following language:
+Now whenever you run Python from a Slurm job, you can activate your virtual environment within the job.
+Here is an example `submit.sh` script to run a Python script called `myscript.py`:

 ```
+#!/bin/bash

 source /research-home/yourusername/env38/bin/activate
 python myscript.py
 deactivate